 Flying R/C models since early 1960's, Hangliding started in 1972 and bought Ercoupe in 1974

 Using R/C Technology at first for proof of concept.
 First test flights will be at local AMA sanctioned model airplane field using RC propulsion system from a EFlite XVert VTOL electronics.

-This is a picture of my Icarus V in the early 1970s.
+Below is a picture of my Icarus V in the early 1970s.
 I pulled my 1946 Ercoupe out of the hangar to build the Icarus V by scratch from plans I bought from Tarus Kiceniuk.
 I was interested in very low and slow flight to re-live some of the feelings I read about from the Wright Brothers.
 I read and re-read an article in 1974 Popular Science Magazine on fixed wing hang gliders and decided to build Icarus V hang glider which at the time was state of the art.
 It resembles its predecessor the Icarus II, what most people know as the Easy Riser.
 Pilot controls pitch by shifting body weight on parallel bars.
 Lateral control is actuated by twist grips.

 Photo 1 Construction of airframe.
 Photo 2 is completed aircraft with original paint scheme at 1st Powered Hanglider Meet in Marilla, MI..
 These powered hangliders were not yet called ultralights because anybody could fly them without a licence.
 If you look very close I did have an FAA N number (N93675) on the wing tips and for the hell of it I put the word EXPERIMENTAL since I've been an EAA member since 1974.